Exploiting structural observability and graph colorability for optimal sensor placement in water distribution networks

-where $\delta x(t)=x(t)-\xo$ and $A(\xo)\in\setR^{n_x\times n_x}$ is the state matrix.
-When studying the observability of a system, we aim to determine whether the system's internal state $x(t)$, can be estimated from its available output measurements over time according to the definition below. \begin{definition}[ \cite{kalman1960general}] A system \eqref{eq: nonsys} or \eqref{eq: linsys}, is said to be observable if, for any unknown initial state $x(0)\in\setX$, there exists a finite time such that the output $y(\cdot):[0,t]\rightarrow\setRny$ suffices to uniquely determine $x(0)$. \end{definition} Given any operation point $\xo\in\setX$, local observability of the nonlinear system \eqref{eq: nonsys} around the operation point can be studied using the following definition. \begin{definition}[ \cite{MIT_NonlinearSystems_LectureNotes2003}] If the linearized system \eqref{eq: linsys}, derived from \eqref{eq: nonsys}, around an arbitrary operation point $\xo\in\setX$ is observable, then the nonlinear system is locally observable around $\xo$.
-If additionally, the linearized system is observable for all $\xo\in\setX$, then the nonlinear system \eqref{eq: nonsys} is observable. \end{definition} Next, we introduce structural observability, a framework that enables the study of observability of \eqref{eq: nonsys} based on the linearized system \eqref{eq: linsys}, while accounting for uncertainties in both the model parameters and the operation point.
+where $\delta x(t)=x(t)-\xe$ and $A(\xe)\in\setR^{n_x\times n_x}$ is the state matrix.
+When studying the observability of a system, we aim to determine whether the system's internal state $x(t)$ can be estimated from its available output measurements over time according to the definition below. \begin{definition}[ \cite{kalman1960general}] A system \eqref{eq: nonsys} or \eqref{eq: linsys} is said to be observable if, for any unknown initial state $x(0)\in\setX$, there exists a finite time such that the output $y(\cdot):[0,t]\rightarrow\setRny$ suffices to uniquely determine $x(0)$. \end{definition} Given any equilibrium point $\xe\in\setX$, local observability of the nonlinear system \eqref{eq: nonsys} can be studied using the following definition (see \cite[Section 6.1]{lee1967foundations}). \begin{definition} If the linearized system \eqref{eq: linsys}, derived from \eqref{eq: nonsys} around an arbitrary equilibrium point $\xe\in\setX$, is observable, then we call the nonlinear system locally observable. \end{definition} Next, we introduce structural observability, which analyzes the observability of \eqref{eq: nonsys} through \eqref{eq: linsys} while accounting for uncertainties in the parameters and operating points.